 - Feeding while you cast can also work well as a relaxation technique.

-- Hold baby’s foot or hand gently but firmly in the casting mousse, and remember that it doesn’t matter how wriggly they are, as even the wriggliest of toes and fingers can be beautifully captured.
+- Hold the baby's foot or hand gently but firmly in the casting mousse, and remember that it doesn’t matter how wriggly they are, as even the wriggliest of toes and fingers can be beautifully captured.
 Just make sure the foot or hand remains covered in the casting mousse throughout the process.

 Full instructions are included in the baby casting kit, but as you can see, it’s an easy process which will result in beautiful baby keepsakes of those precious first days of your baby’s life.